Green Residence Halls

 Patterson Hall was originally built in 1962 and was renovated in 2011, converting the traditional-style hall to a suite-style arrangement.
 Patterson Hall houses 544 residents and has over 186,000 square feet.
 The University is on track to attain LEED Silver certification by the US Green Building Council, but is anticipating LEED Gold certification.
 The residence hall features a kitchen on every floor, multiple community rooms, two residential meeting rooms, laundry facilities and a cyber lounge.
 One unique feature is the "WattStopper" lighting control program which allows University Housing to set specific hours for lights to be on and off, helping to conserve more energy.
 More details about Patterson Hall can be found on the building features card.

 University Housing's Green Quad (also known as Green Quad) houses 500 students in a living and learning complex, and was completed in 2004.
 It is a certified green building, achieving the LEED Silver certification by the US Green Building Council.
 The complex was among the first LEED certified green residence halls and is one of the largest in the country.
-West Quad is a Living and Learning Community that serves as a model of sustainability for the entire University.
+Green Quad is a Living and Learning Community that serves as a model of sustainability for the entire University.
 The Learning Center for Sustainable Futures, which is part of West (Green) Quad, hosts courses on sustainability, meetings for student and community environmental groups and serves as a resource for educating students, staff and faculty about the importance of sustainability.
 The Learning Center is housed in a building with a turf roof, a solar thermal domestic hot water component and hydrogen fuel cell.
 More details about West (Green) Quad can be found in the executive brochure.